top of page

 Being transparent about what they are still "working on" and where they may be failing makes what they say believable.

-Being transparent about what they are still "working on" , where they may be failing makes what they say believable.
+Being transparent about what they are still "working on", where they may be failing, makes what they say believable.

-So how can you use the Pratfall Effect in your Business Communication Strategy
+So, how can you use the Pratfall Effect in your Business Communication Strategy

 1) As part of your value proposition

-Car rental firm Avis embraced their second-best status - “When you’re only number two” compared to the brand leader Hertz and positioned themselves as the brand that tries harder.
+Car rental firm Avis embraced their second-best status - “When you’re only number two” compared to the brand leader Hertz, and positioned themselves as the brand that tries harder.

-At the time, Paula Green, their copywriter, said they created a campaign that was more like an operational manual with Avis's CEO going to every Avis rental telling them they had to make sure they kept the promise of the ad campaign.
+At the time, Paula Green, their copywriter, said they created a campaign that was more like an operational manual, with Avis's CEO going to every Avis rental, telling them they had to make sure they kept the promise of the ad campaign.

 Within a year of the campaign launching, Avis made a profit of $1.2m – the first time they had broken even in a decade.
 Customers valued the honesty and were willing to try the car rental company.
 The approach was so successful it ran for more than 50 years.

-Create a Campaign
+1. Create a Campaign

 Heinz 57 Ketchup is notoriously slow to come out of the bottle.
 You need to apply the right amount of force to get it to flow.
-Instead of ignoring the “fault,” Heinz Ketchup celebrates their slowness, even telling people to slow down.
+Instead of ignoring the “fault,” Heinz Ketchup celebrates its slowness, even telling people to slow down.

 They created the “world’s slowest website,” taking a full 57 minutes to load and rewarding those who did wait.